VEXtraterrestrial-Dawgs/2020-rise-above/data/README.md

 # Data Folder

-This folder contains data we gathered from testing our robot's performance.
+This folder contains data we gathered from testing our robot's performance, as an Excel spreadsheet.